-- The legislation governing the medical aid schemes is the Medical Schemes Act of 1998, which came into operation on 1 February 1999.
+- The legislation governing the medical aid schemes is the Medical Schemes Act of 1998.
+The Act came into operation on 1 February 1999.
 The regulations relating to the Act came into effect in the following two years.

-- The Medical Schemes Act requires every medical scheme to provide Prescribed Minimum Benefits (PMBs), which number some 300 conditions, including about 27 chronic conditions.
-Medical schemes are obliged to pay all the costs of these including diagnosis, treatment, hospitalisation and medication.
+- The Medical Schemes Act requires every medical scheme to provide Prescribed Minimum Benefits (PMBs).
+These number some 300 conditions, including about 27 chronic conditions.
+Medical schemes have to pay all the costs of these including diagnosis, treatment, hospitalisation and medication.

-- There are certain steps that must be taken before you can draw benefits.
+- You must take certain steps before you can draw benefits.
 It is important to understand these.
-For instance, you may need pre-authorisation for certain treatments and hospital admissions, or you may be obliged to use a Designated Service Provider (DSP), meaning a certain doctor or specialist or hospital in terms of the rules of your medical scheme.
+For instance, you may need pre-authorisation for certain treatments and hospital admissions.
+Or you may have to use a Designated Service Provider (DSP).
+That means a certain doctor or specialist or hospital in terms of the rules of your medical scheme.
 Every claim must include the correct codes, which are obtainable from the doctor, dentist or specialist concerned.

 - A co-payment may result in certain case, meaning that the scheme member may have to make a financial contribution for diagnosis, treatment, consultation, hospitalisation or medication.
 It is important to adhere to the claims procedures of your schemes to minimise co-payments.